digideskio/laravel-bdd/README.md

 composer require simotod/laravl-bdd:^1.0 --dev
 ```
 **Note**
-The version of Mink combatible with Symfony 3 is still in development, so we need to force Laravel to download the 2.0 version of the Simfony libraries.
+The version of Mink compatible with Symfony 3 is still in development and currently we need to force Laravel to download the 2.0 version of the Simfony libraries to ensure a stable environment.
 Instead of requiring the libraries, add the dipendency in the composer.json.

 ```
 "require-dev": {